freealise/freealise/politics/README.md

 https://en.wikipedia.org/wiki/List_of_Pirate_Parties
 national ruling Pirate Party of Marie Byrd Land (ask for affiliation)

-free.eu.com is against bureaucracy, which is appropriate when necessary for compliance (or in a religious structure) but beyond it a threat to survival
+free.eu.com is against bureaucracy - with an example of Belarusian Krolevec(?) as a free economic zone, which is appropriate when necessary for compliance (or in a religious structure) but beyond it a threat to survival